P403n1x87/wordle/README.md

 You will be asked for your initial guess and for the outcome.
 Use 0 for a gray tile, 1 for a yellow one and 2 for a green one.
 You will be suggested the next word to try.
 Use it and then report the outcome.
 Hopefully you will get the word you are looking for in less than 6 moves 🙂.
+Tests show that the solution is correctly guessed in over 95% of the cases.